 This is the most important part of the project proposal, at least for stakeholders.

 Here, you should present the project deliverables — the final products of the project.
-You should describe these deliverables thoroughly and in detail.
+You’re supposed to describe these deliverables thoroughly.
 This way, stakeholders will be able to visualize them and get a clear picture of the final results.

-In this part of the proposal, cover these points:
+In this part of the proposal, apart from the deliverables, cover the following points:

 - The final objective of the project,